UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

 - Finally, there is the direction.
 This enumerable type is can set to:
     - Default
     - TwoWay (changes are communicated in both direction)
-    - OneWay (changes are only communicated from source to taget)
+    - OneWay (changes are only communicated from source to target)
     - OneWayToSource (changes are only communicated from target to source)
     - OneTime (changes only communicated when the `BindingContext` changes)